pat-liu/ENM3440-HW1/README.md

 #### Character to Playstyle Mapping

 We now categorize each character by their play-style, to further gives characteristics to each character.
-This is based off https://www.reddit.com/r/coolguides/comments/qwz76v/smash_ultimate_character_archetype_tier_list/.
+This is based off this [reddit resource](https://www.reddit.com/r/coolguides/comments/qwz76v/smash_ultimate_character_archetype_tier_list/).

 We convert the above diagram into a character-playstyle mapping below for further processing.